ZainRizvi/ZainRizvi.github.io/_posts/2019-08-03-authenticating-to-bigrquery-on-gcp-ai-platform-notebooks.md

 # Prereq: Create an AI Platform Notebook for R

+First create a new AI Platform notebook.
+This notebook is where you'll be trying to use BigRQuery

 1. Go to [http://console.cloud.google.com/mlengine/notebooks/instances](http://console.cloud.google.com/mlengine/notebooks/instances "http://console.cloud.google.com/mlengine/notebooks/instances")
 2. Select 'New Instance' -> 'R 3.x' -> Create
 3. Wait for the notebook to be created and click "OPEN JUPYTERLAB"